nordael/tunts/README.md

 1. Download the folder Tunts

-2. Inside the folder execute the command **gradle init --type basic** and accept all the default options.
+2. Inside the folder execute the command **gradle init --type basic** accepting all default options.

    2.1 In order to execute the aplication, you must have installed **java 1.8 or greater**.